TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

 Other Tables
 ============

-The tables which are not managed via the TYPO3 CMS backend fill various roles.
+The tables which are not managed via the`TYPO3 CMS`:pn: backend fill various roles.
 Some of the most common are:

 - MM relations: when tables are related using a many-to-many relationship,